Solve Today’s Most Pressing Environmental Challenges

 "The new ESE department offers an excellent opportunity for students and faculty members having an interdisciplinary platform for their learning, teaching and research.
 Having expertise in urban and rural air quality issues, I feel great joy sharing my knowledge and experience to my students and seeing them working on air quality problems is truly rewarding."

-a) Graduates will be able to work collaboratively with people from other background to solve critical environmental problems through sustainable approaches.
+- Graduates will be able to work collaboratively with people from other backgrounds to solve critical environmental problems through sustainable approaches

-b) Graduates will excel in their chosen profession through lifelong learning and become leaders in their professional service.
+- Graduates will excel in their chosen profession through lifelong learning and become leaders in their professional service

-c) Graduates will maintain high professional and ethical standards and stand out as examples for their peers.
+- Graduates will maintain high professional and ethical standards and stand out as examples for their peers

-d) Graduates will become exemplary citizens by serving their local community and the broad society.
+- Graduates will become exemplary citizens by serving their local community and the broad society

 What Makes The University at Albany Great